-- (1) Monthly primary Social Security disability benefits; - (2) Monthly temporary total or partial Workers' Compensation payments by any employer; - (3) Monthly Veterans Administration (VA) disability payments for the same (or for a related) disability; Monthly benefits payable under other Federal or certain statutory disability plans; - (4) Monthly benefits payable from TSERS, or other retirement systems supported by the State; - (5) Monthly benefits payable through other insurance plans to which the State contributes; - (6) Monthly wages or other income paid by public or private employers in excess of the participant's earnable allowance; and, - (7) Monthly severance pay as a result of a reduction-in-force from the State. - For members with less than five years of service as of July 31, 2007, LTD benefits terminate after 36 months if the member has not been approved for Social Security disability benefits.
-Otherwise, the beneficiary's benefit shall be reduced by an amount-as determined by the Board of Trustees-equal to the primary Social Security disability benefit to which the beneficiary might have been entitled had the beneficiary been awarded Social Security disability benefits.
-We did not estimate Social Security benefits for claimants with more than three years of disability.
+- (1) Monthly primary Social Security disability benefits\; - (2) Monthly temporary total or partial Workers' Compensation payments by any employer; - (3) Monthly Veterans Administration (VA) disability payments for the same (or for a related) disability; Monthly benefits payable under other Federal or certain statutory disability plans; - (4) Monthly benefits payable from TSERS, or other retirement systems supported by the State; - (5) Monthly benefits payable through other insurance plans to which the State contributes: - (6) Monthly wages or other income paid by public or private employers in excess of the participant's earnable allowance; and, - (7) Monthly severance pay as a result of a reduction-in-force from the State. - \ For members with less than five years of service as of July 31, 2007, LTD benefits terminate after 36 months if the member has not been approved for Social Security disability benefits.
+For members with five or more years of service as of July 31, 2017 who have not been approved for Social Security benefits after 36 months, the beneficiary's benefit shall be reduced by an amount-as determined by the Board of Trustees-equal to the primary Social Security disability benefit to which the beneficiary might have been entitled had the beneficiary been awarded Social Security disability benefits.
+This amount was provided in the December 31, 2023 census data.